jpantorilla/sunlife-calendar/README.md

 # sunlife-calendar

+Ionic project.
 Calendar component.
 Returns a formatted string.

 # Calendar Options
 All properites are optional.